alcionai/corso/docs/docs/tutorial.md

     --email-subject <portion of subject of email you want to recover>
 ```

-The above should give you a list of any matching emails.
-Note the ID of the one you would like to
+The output from the executed command above should display a list of any matching emails.
+Note the ID
-use for testing restore.
+of the one to use for testing restore.

 When you are ready to restore, use the following command: